JiaPing1019/githubfinder/README.md

 # Github Finder

-This project is to help user to find the github account and github repository via searching keyword.<br>
+This project is to help user find the github account and github repository via searching keyword.<br>
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Quick start